RAbraham/mercylog_tutorial/README.md

 ### TLDR:

 Datalog is like SQL + Recursion.
-It's derivatives have reduced the code base by 50% or more.
+Its derivatives have reduced the code base by 50% or more.

+### Prelude
 Today, I would like to explore a constrained language called Datalog.
-It's a constrained form of Prolog and may not be as expressive as C++ or Python.
-But it's derivatives have been known to reduce the numbers of lines of code down by 50% or more([Overlog](https://dl.acm.org/citation.cfm?id=1755913.1755937), [Yedalog](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43462.pdf)).
+Its a constrained form of logic programming(e.g. Prolog) and may not be as expressive as C++ or Python.
+But its derivatives have been known to reduce the numbers of lines of code down by 50% or more([Overlog](https://dl.acm.org/citation.cfm?id=1755913.1755937), [Yedalog](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43462.pdf)).

+### Syntax
 Let's get started: